 Soleri, D., D.A.
 Cleveland, T.R.
 Frankenberger.
 (1991) Gardens and Vitamin A: A Review of Recent Literature.
 Report No. IN-2, 32 pp. Arlington, Virginia: Vitamin A Field Support Project, International Science and Technology Institute.
 REPORT PDF.

 Cleveland, D.A.
 (1990) Development Alternatives and the African Food Crisis.
 In African Food Systems In Crisis.
 Part Two: Contending with Change.
 R. Huss-Ashmore and S. Katz, editors.
 Pp. 181-206.
 NY: Gordon & Breach.

-Soleri, D. and D.A.
+Soleri, D., D.A.
 Cleveland.
 (1989) Dryland household gardens in development.
 Arid Lands Newsletter [University of Arizona] No. 29:4-10.
-ARTICLE AS PDF FILE (© the authors and ALNL, U. of Arizona).
+ARTICLE PDF (© the authors and ALNL, U. of Arizona).

 Cleveland, D.A.
 (1986) The Political Economy of Fertility Regulation: The Kusasi of Savanna West Africa (Ghana).
 In Culture and Reproduction: An Anthropological Critique of Demographic Transition Theory.
 W.P.
 Handwerker, editor.
 Pp. 263-293.
 Boulder, CO: Westview.
 ABSTRACT.
-ARTICLE AS PDF FILE (© Westview Press).
+ARTICLE PDF (© Westview Press).

 Cleveland, D.A.
 (1986) Culture and horticulture in Mexico.
 Culture & Agriculture 7(29):1-5.
 ARTICLE AS PDF FILE.